ARHS names Schaefer Family Patient Care Tower in honor of $3M lead gift

 BOONE — Members of the Appalachian Regional Healthcare System and others recognized the Schaefer family on June 10 for the family’s $3 million donation for the future Schaefer Family Patient Care Tower at Watauga Medical Center.

-Bonnie and Jamie Schaefer had joined together with their family, Marla Schaefer and Steve Weishoff, to make the donation to the hospital.
+Bonnie and Jamie Schaefer of Blowing Rock joined with their family, Marla Schaefer and Steve Weishoff, to make the donation to the hospital.

 According to ARHS, the Schaefers have been great friends to to the hospital system throughout the years.
 Bonnie and Jamie Schaefer both recently experienced significant health challenges and turned to ARHS to walk with them through their journey of healing.